hampuslundblad/react-beginner-tutorial/tutorial.md

 # 5. Types and objects

 We'll leave our arrays for a while, now we'll get started with Objects and types!
-If you feel a bit rusty check out the Typescript documentation for typed objects [here](https://www.typescriptlang.org/docs/handbook/2/objects.html)
+If you feel a bit rusty check out the Typescript documentation for typed objects [here](https://www.typescriptlang.org/docs/handbook/2/objects.html).
+Remember to remove any unused code, VS Code usually highlights this with a yellow squiggly line and states that "...is assigned a value but never used."

 This section assumes we're working in UnorderedList.tsx, we'll update the previous code.